Werner Bergengruen: Life and career

+His 1939 short story collection Death from Reval consists of stories relating to death in the Tallinn area.

 In 1942, after his house in Munich was destroyed by bombs, Bergengruen moved to Achenkirch.
 After World War II, he lived in Switzerland, Rome, and finally Baden-Baden, where he died in 1964.

+He was submitted for consideration for the Nobel Prize in Literature.